gicanon/sorting-cards/README.md

 - ELSE
     - INSERT randomNumber into sequendNumber + 1 entry of cardList

-STEP 7: The left card is inserted in the order from right to left.
+STEP 7: The random card is inserted in the order from right to left.
 Print the card list.

 - PRINT cardList